 Beta-Alanine Is King

-Whether you are a runner, weightlifter or a swimmer, your overall health could greatly benefit from increased muscular endurance.
+Whether you are a runner, weightlifter, or swimmer, your overall health could greatly benefit from increased muscular endurance.
 This is one of the overall major benefits of beta-alanine.
 This powerful ingredient increases your training volume by increasing the production rate of hydrogen ions in the body.
 This gives you the ability to keep your muscles at more intense rates for longer periods of time.
 Keep in mind if you do ingest a larger dosage of beta-alanine, you might experience a tingling feeling.
-However, do not be worried by this, as it is nothing serious.
+However, do not be worried about this, as it is nothing serious.
 In fact, it is just commonly referred to as paresthesia, and it just might mean that you need to lower your dose.

 Exploring Creatine Monohydrate

 Lower rep workouts will not only keep you healthier, but they will get you ripped in the process.
 Creatine is key when it comes to lower rep workouts, as it helps saturate your muscles with the energy sources that they need to grow bigger and achieve more lifts.
-The problem is, high intensity exercise depletes the most valuable source of energy in your body – ATP.
+The problem is, high-intensity exercise depletes the most valuable source of energy in your body – ATP.
 In order to make more ATP, your body needs to use creatine to rebuild the bonds that hold ATP molecules together.
 While you do have free-floating creatine in your system, supplementing with a product like creatine monohydrate will get a highly available form of this most precious nutrient into your system for increased high-intensity performance.